JeodC/lzwolf-rhh/README.md

 * This is actually based on the Wolf3D engine instead of a recreation or forcing into a more modern engine.
     * Software rendered using the same 8-bit ray casting.

-## PortMaster Changes
+## Port Changes

-PM-LZWolf stays true to the original source with exception to the available resolutions.
+LZWolf-RHH stays true to the original source with exception to the available resolutions.
 Since PortMaster is generally used with small-arm handhelds, with lower cpu and memory power, the ultra widescreen resolutions are not necessary.
 In addition, some custom resolutions were missing.
-These can all be viewed and modified at the [sdlvideo.cpp](https://github.com/JeodC/pm-lzwolf/blob/main/src/sdlvideo.cpp#L383) file.
+These can all be viewed and modified at the sdlvideo.cpp file.

 ## Custom Features